-Mr Trueman Goba
+Chairman: Mr Trueman Goba

-He has held numerous positions in the Engineering profession and industry, including President of SAICE (SA Institution of Civil Engineering) in 2002, President of ECSA (Engineering Council of SA) between 2007 and 2009, was chairman of the then Cement and Concrete Institute from 2004 to 2005 whilst he was also a member of the CIDB (Construction Industry Development Board) between 2004 and 2007.
-Between 2010 and 2015 he was appointed on the first National Planning Commission and he is currently the President of the SA Academy of Engineering.
+Mr Trueman Goba is the chairman of Hatch Africa (Pty) Ltd, a global group of engineers and professionals in the field of consulting and construction management.
+He has held numerous positions in the Engineering profession and industry, including President of SAICE (2002), President of ECSA (2007-2009), chairman of the then Cement and Concrete Institute (2004-2005), member of the CIDB (2004-2007), and was appointed on the first National Planning Commission (2010-2015).
+He is currently the President of the SA Academy of Engineering.